Everyone Has their Own One True God

 Leila was just over forty and her husband was still madly in love with her.
 He had never stopped feeling attracted to her, even though her body (having gone through three childbirths) didn’t look exactly the same as it had when they first got married.
 He made sure she knew how much he appreciated her by showering her with compliments on a regular basis.
 All things considered, one could say Leila had no reason whatsoever to complain about life, considering she had a doting prince-charming-like husband by her side.
 That is why, when she began to flinch from his touch every time he tried to show her affection, became squeamish about enjoying life for the sake of it, began to pray often and intensely, and eventually to shun human contact, he suspected something had gone terribly wrong.

 Leila’s strange behavior began after she decided it was about time she learned to read and write.
 She started attending classes at an institute with adult education programs designed to combat illiteracy among the female population.
-There, once ...Read more
+There, ...Read more

 Rewriting the History of Al-Anbariyin